mradcliffe/pokerhand/README.md

 # PokerHand

 This is a suite of classes to interface with http://poker.phpcolumbus.org/hand as part of the PHP Columbus Meetup Code Jam.
+The challenge is to compare two Poker hands, determine the winner, and determine each hand rank.

+I chose the over-engineered approach because in essence this is simply a large if-elseif-else, and I don't make life easy.

 ## Challenge

+1. `cd pokerhand`
+2. `composer install`
-`php run.php`
+3. `php run.php`

 ## API